opendatacube/tutorial-odc-product/docs/walkthrough.md

 ### The *EO3* metadata specifications

+*Caitlin: Perhaps try and capture some of the critical information from here in the dot points above, and then link to detailed explanation where available.
+Users probably won't need to directly look at the EO3 repo during the tutorial, but perhaps it could be added as further reading at the end?*

 The [*EO3 Product*](https://github.com/opendatacube/eo3/blob/develop/SPECIFICATION-odc-product.md) and [*EO3 Dataset*](https://github.com/opendatacube/eo3/blob/develop/SPECIFICATION.md) metadata types serve as standardized containers for ODC geo-data resource metadata.
 These specifications, along with utilities for implementing them, are maintained in the  [ODC eo3 repository](https://github.com/opendatacube/eo3/).

 The eo3 metadata framework includes several fields that are essential for the proper functioning of the datacube-core library.
 These critical fields include id (a unique identifier), Product (the product name), crs (coordinate reference system), grid (spatial grid definition), properties (temporal information and other metadata), and measurements (band details including names, units, and file locations).